Circular orders: topology and continuous actions: Generalized circularly ordered spaces and COP actions

 \section{Generalized circularly ordered spaces and COP actions}

-Recall that a topological space $X$ is said to be \textit{generalized orderable} (GO) (or a GLOTS) if $X$ is homeomorphic to a subspace of a LOTS.
+Recall that a topological space $X$ is said to be \textit{generalized orderable} (GO) (we use also the notation: GLOTS) if $X$ is homeomorphic to a subspace of a LOTS.
 This concept is well known and goes back to E. \v{C}ech.
-For some basic facts we refer to \cite{BenLut,Kem}.
+For basic facts we refer to \cite{BenLut,Kem}.